-I kept the bible and albums for several months while gleaning whatever information I could from them, including scanning into digital form any handwritten records and photographs that were deemed pertinent to the Pa(i)ge family.
+I kept the Bible and albums for several months while gleaning whatever information I could from them, including scanning into digital form any handwritten records and photographs that were deemed pertinent to the Pa(i)ge family.

-The time finally came for the bible and albums to continue their odyssey back toward the heart of the Pa(i)ge family further east.
+The time finally came for the Bible and albums to continue their odyssey back toward the heart of the Pa(i)ge family further east.
 Thus it was arranged that I send these items plus a few other heirlooms collected over the years to the safekeeping of my sister Mary Louise (Paige) and her husband Robert Alvar West of Duluth, Minnesota, where they arrived on 18 April 2011.
-From there who knows?
-They might even end up back in Michigan one of these years.
-But the important thing is that they never be allowed to leave the family again.
+From there, who knew at the time?